This assumes that you have the latest version of the minikube

 when running kubectl create

-ensuring that all the definitions and the configurations are installed in kafka
+, the definitions and configurations without a namespace reference are also installed in the kafka

 namespace.

-Follow the deployment of the Strimzi Kafka operator:
+Follow the deployment of the Strimzi cluster operator:

 kubectl get pod -n kafka --watch